-Cougar PRIDE

-in the Forest
+Cougar PRIDE in the Forest

 Got PRIDE?
-CLASSROOM PUNCTUALITY Be seated, materials out, and ready to begin class when the tardy bell rings.
-RESPECT Follow all classroom procedures.
+CLASSROOM HALLWAY CAFE P UNCTUALITY Be seated, materials out, and ready to begin class when the tardy bell rings.
+Move with a purpose.
+Use most time-efficient route to class.
+Be aware of time.
+Prepare to move through line quickly.
+DESDECT Follow all Respectfully follow Speak respectfully to staff and R ESPECT I onlow all classroom procedures.
 Use appropriate language, tone, and volume.
 Be mindful of others' space and work environment.
-INTEGRITY Be honest with yourself and others.
+Respectfully follow directions of staff.
+Be mindful of personal boundaries.
+Move quietly in the hallway during class time.
+Speak respectfully to stall and students.
+Keep cafeteria/commons clean and throw out your own trash.
+I NTEGRITY Be honest with yourself and others.
 Use resources (cell phone, internet, etc.) only as assigned.
-DETERMINATION Strive for understanding.
+Be considerate of school property.
+Be where you're supposed to be.
+Off-campus lunch only with appropriate and valid pass Be conscious of others' food and belongings.
+Leave café area only with a valid pass.
+D ETERMINATION Strive for understanding.
 Aim for the highest grade.
 If you make a bad grade, have the mindset to work harder.
-EXCELLENCE Maximize your effort.
+Keep a positive attitude.
+Take the stairs unless you have an elevator pass.
+Make positive choices.
+E XCELLENCE Maximize your effort.
 Take ownership of your efforts and actions.
+Set a positive example for others.
+Keep a reasonable volume within your lunch group.
+Look for opportunities to help others.